Search and Ten of Swords: Filming

-Gala scene
+Cocktail party scene

-The gala scene at Donna's house was filmed at a mid-century modern-style home in northeastern Atlanta that was scouted by Kusama, director of photography Evans Brown, and production designer Ola Maslik.
+The cocktail party scene at Donna's house was filmed at a mid-century modern-style home in northeastern Atlanta that was scouted by Kusama, director of photography Evans Brown, and production designer Ola Maslik.
 It was chosen for its minimalist architecture that could be easily decorated to reflect Donna's upscale tastes and the period setting.
 The staff also thought it would be easier to shoot the swimming pool on location than to replicate it on a sound stage.
 Due to a slope in the lawn, Maslik and set designer Lance Totten built a wooden platform on top of it and covered it with sod, giving the lawn a flat appearance.
 At the risk of it collapsing, all non-essential personnel were barred from standing on it.

-Since the gala scene was set during dusk, the crew were hoping for overcast conditions for optimal lighting.
+Since the cocktail party was set during dusk, the crew were hoping for overcast conditions for optimal lighting.
 Instead, it was a bright day with almost no cloud cover, and temperatures in Atlanta reached 94 F, a high for that month; Brown called the combination of conditions "the worst nightmare".
 Shooting began at 6:55 p.m. and lasted four hours; with only an hour of natural dusk, the crew had to simulate it for three hours of the shoot.
 To filter the sunlight, key grip Bill Merrill floated a large helium-inflated, mattress-shaped balloon called a "grip cloud" above the yard, while charcoal "solids" were set up on the west side of the yard to reduce lighting.
 The crew also adjusted the balance of ambient outdoor lighting with interior lighting coming from the house; increasing the interior lighting gave the exterior a darker appearance on camera.